-The Bonds are general obligation bonds of the District approved by voters within the District and are payable from ad valorem property taxes levied by the County on property within the District which the Board of Supervisors of the County of Los Angeles (the "County Board") is empowered and obligated to levy upon all property within the District subject to taxation by the District without limitation of rate or amount (except as to certain personal property which is taxable at limited rates) for the payment of the principal of and redemption premium, if any, and interest on the Bonds.
-Such ad valorem property taxes are deposited in the Interest and Sinking Fund of the District which is held by the County and may only be applied to pay the principal of, and redemption premium, if any, and interest on the District's general obligation bonds, including the Bonds.
+The Bonds are general obligation bonds of the District approved by voters within the District and are payable from ad valorem property taxes levied by the County on property within the District which the County Board is empowered and obligated to levy upon all property within the District subject to taxation by the District without limitation of rate or amount (except as to certain personal property which is taxable at limited rates) for the payment of the principal of and interest on the Bonds.
+Such ad valorem property taxes are deposited in the Interest and Sinking Fund of the District which is held by the County and may only be applied to pay the principal of and interest on the District's general obligation bonds, including the Bonds.
 The District does not receive such funds, nor are they available to pay any of the District's operating expenses.
 See "Security and Sources of Payment for the Bonds" herein.